 Calibration Register

-The Calibration Register will be used by each Work Center Lead, for tracking and recording each item of Critical MTE and all associated calibrations.
-The Work Center Lead, or their designee, will create a calibration record for each piece of Critical MTE used in that Work Center, and ensure that the item is identified as “Critical MTE” in the register.
-Measurement equipment not designated as Critical MTE may be entered into the Calibration Register at the discretion of the Work Center Lead, but it is not subject to the requirements of this procedure.
+The Calibration Register will be created and maintained by the Calibration Custodian for the tracking and recording of Critical MTE and associated calibrations.
+Each Critical MTE will have a calibration record and be identified in the Calibration Register as "Critical MTE".
+Measurement equipment not designated as Critical MTE may be entered into the Calibration Register at the discretion of the Calibration Custodian, but it is not subject to the requirements of this procedure.

-Calibration Register Equipment Record
+Calibration Register Equipment

-Each piece of Critical MTE must have a single equipment record in the Calibration Register.
-The Calibration Custodian creates a single equipment record or row in the Calibration Register and updates the information as calibrations are performed.
-Each equipment record for Critical MTE contains the following information:
+Each piece of Critical MTE must be listed in the Calibration Register and updated as calibrations are performed.
+Each Critical MTE listed should contain the following information:

 Property Tag Number (or unique, assigned serial number, if not tagged by Property)